JakePulitzer/JakePulitzer/README.md

 In my free time you will find me fly fishing, skiing, and hiking with my family and friends in the beautiful Rocky Mountains.

-On my GitHub page you can find analytics projects from my master's program along with some other personal projects I have been working on.
+On my GitHub page you can find analytics projects from my masters program along with some other personal projects I have been working on.

 **Take a look and hope you enjoy!
 Also, any feedback is welcome.**